-In the US, each State has a slightly different approach, so you will need to check out the requirements in the states where your product is sold so that you can ensure compliance with the local requirements.
+Each state has a slightly different approach in the US, so you will need to check out the requirements in the states where your product is sold to ensure compliance with the local requirements.
 From a workplace perspective, the US OSHA requires that all electrical products used in the workplace bear a mark from a Nationally Recognized Testing Laboratory (NRTL) .

-Certifying your product provides some degree of liability limitation, in that it shows that you met the minimum legal requirements for your marketplace.
+Certifying your product provides liability limitations in that it shows that you met the minimum legal requirements for your marketplace.
 To limit your liability effectively, you will need to do more than just meet the minimum requirements, and you will need documentation of everything done to meet or exceed those requirements.

 If you offer certified products in a market where this is uncommon, you have a marketing advantage as long as your customers understand the benefits certified products bring.
-If certification is rare in your markets, you may need to undertake some educational marketing to help customers ?get it?.
+If certification is rare in your markets, you may need to undertake educational marketing to help customers get it.

 The diagram shows the general process flow for this activity.
-If you are choosing to use Field Evaluation instead of Certification, substitute “Field Evaluation” wherever you see “Certification” in the diagram.
+If you choose Field Evaluation instead of Certification, substitute “Field Evaluation” wherever you see “Certification” in the diagram.

 Certification standards vs Design Standards

 Not every standard is a certification standard.
-Most of the certification standards are focused on electrical and fire safety, although there are some, like IEC 62368-1 , that have introduced a wider view of product safety.
-The concerns are the prevention of electrical shock, arc flash, and fire.
+Most of the certification standards are focused on electrical and fire safety, although some, like IEC 62368-1 , have introduced a wider view of product safety.
+The concerns are preventing electrical shock, arc flash, and fire.
 Certification standards will typically include specific tests that must be passed to show compliance with the requirements.
-Design standards, on the other hand, will provide general performance requirements and sometimes prescriptive feature requirements, but no test requirements.
-This is typical in the industrial machinery sector where standards like CSA Z432 and the ANSI B11 family of standards apply.
-In these cases, you may be able to have the product certified for electrical safety, but not for machinery safety.
+On the other hand, design standards will provide general performance and sometimes prescriptive feature requirements but no test requirements.
+This is typical in industrial machinery, where standards like CSA Z432 and the ANSI B11 family apply.
+In these cases, you may be able to have the product certified for electrical safety but not for machinery safety.
 This does not eliminate corporate liability for the machinery hazards, requiring manufacturers to be knowledgeable and diligent in applying design standards.

 Developing a Certification Strategy

-To develop a sound strategy I recommend a ?bottom-up? approach, starting with the product you wish to certify.
+I recommend a bottom-up approach to develop a sound strategy, starting with the product you wish to certify.
 To apply this idea, start with the bill of materials for the product.
-Look first at the purchased products: How many of these items are either already certified by their manufacturer?
+Look first at the purchased products: How many of these items are already certified by their manufacturer?
 What specific certifications do they carry?
 Make a list of all the certified products and their relevant certifications.
 All of the certified items can be eliminated from further consideration for the moment.
 Next, consider the purchased but uncertified products.
-Contact all of your suppliers to determine which of these products can be purchased certified, and adjust the bill of materials to reflect the part numbers for the certified versions.
+Contact your suppliers to determine which products can be purchased certified and adjust the bill of materials to reflect the part numbers for the certified versions.